AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-workflow-step-reference.md

 | AEM 6.5  |    [Click here](https://experienceleague.adobe.com/docs/experience-manager-65/forms/workflows/aem-forms-workflow-step-reference.html)                  |
 | AEM as a Cloud Service     | This article            |

-You use workflow models to convert a business logic to automated repetitive process.
+You use workflow models .
 A model helps you define and execute a series of steps.
 You can also define model properties, such as whether the workflow is transient or uses multiple resources.
 You can [include various AEM Workflow steps in a model to achieve the business logic](https://experienceleague.adobe.com/docs/experience-manager-65/developing/extending-aem/extending-workflows/workflows-models.html?lang=en#extending-aem).

 ## Forms-centric steps {#forms-workflow-steps}